The unrestricted virtual braid groups $UVB_n$: Introduction

 Our main results are the following:

 Let $\phi$ be the homomorphism $UVB_n\to S_n$ defined in the beginning of this section.
 By $v_6$ we denote the outer automorphism of the symmetric group $S_6$. \begin{theoremx} Let $n\geq 5$ and let $h:UVB_n\to S_n$ be any homomorphism.
-Then, up to conjugation, one of the following holds: \begin{itemize} \item The homomorphism $h$ is the homomorphism $\phi$. \item The homomorphism $h$ is cyclic, whose image is of order $2$. \item The homomorphism $h$ is Abelian. \item For $n=6$, the homomorphism $h$ is $v_6\circ\phi$. \end{itemize} \end{theoremx}
+Then, up to conjugation, one of the following holds: \begin{itemize} \item The homomorphism $h$ is the homomorphism $\phi$. \item The homomorphism $h$ is Abelian. \item For $n=6$, the homomorphism $h$ is $v_6\circ\phi$. \end{itemize} \end{theoremx}